SifionSolution/vraptor-encryptor/README.markdown

 </dependency>
 ```

-* Or ... try it out Gradle:
+* Or ... try it out with Gradle:

 ```gradle
 compile 'com.sifionsolution:vraptor-encryptor:1.0' //Check for the latest version